3 reasons to love the Discover it Cash Back

 1. Rotating rewards you can maximize

 One major benefit of this card is the way it doles out rewards.
 When you sign up for the Discover it Cash Back, you earn 5 percent back on up to $1,500 spent in rotating categories each quarter (activation required), after which you earn 1 percent back.
-The good news: the included rotating bonus categories on Discover’s cash back calendar is released all at once.
+Note: The issuer has changed to releasing its featured bonus categories on its cash back calendar to once a quarter, rather than all at once like it did in the past.

 Discover customers do have to activate the 5 percent categories each quarter in order to start earning rewards on them.
 If you’d like to maximize the card’s rotating categories, we recommend setting a calendar reminder to activate them at the start of each quarter.
 Once activated, it should be fairly manageable to fulfill the $1,500 spending cap, especially since Discover always includes categories consumers can easily utilize such as grocery stores, gas stations, Target and digital wallet purchases.